-Bronx completed outfitting late in September and headed for San Diego, Calif.
+Bronx completed outfitting late in September 1945 and headed for San Diego, Calif.
 On 29 September, she reported to the Commander, San Diego Underway Training Unit, for shakedown and amphibious training.
 Bronx completed post-shakedown availability at San Pedro, Calif., late in October and moved to San Francisco on the 26th.
 On 31 October, she got underway for the Philippines.
 The attack transport picked up 1,791 returning servicemen at Manila and arrived back in San Francisco on 10 December.
 Ten days later, Bronx started out for another voyage to Manila where she arrived during the second week in January 1946.
-She embarked passengers at Manila and at Samar before heading back to the United States in the latter part of February.
+She embarked passengers at Manila and at Samar before heading back to the U.S. in the latter part of February.
 The ship reached San Francisco on 12 March.

-Bronx remained at San Francisco until 4 April at which time she put to sea bound for China.
+Bronx remained at San Francisco until 4 April 1945 at which time she put to sea bound for China.
 She arrived in Shanghai on the 21st and remained there five days, before moving on to Tsingtao and Taku, taking passengers on board at both places.
 She departed Taku on 3 May and reached San Francisco on 20 May.
-Bronx stayed in the United States almost three weeks, getting underway for Japan on 7 June with occupation force replacements embarked.
+Bronx stayed in the U.S. almost three weeks, getting underway for Japan on 7 June with occupation force replacements embarked.
 Between 21 and 25 June, she made stops at Yokohama and Yokosuka and then shaped a course for Okinawa, where she embarked passengers on 27 and 28 June, and then headed back to the United States.

-Bronx reached San Francisco on 12 July and, after disembarking her last complement of "Magic Carpet" passengers, entered the Hunters Point Naval Shipyard for three weeks of voyage repairs.
+Bronx reached San Francisco on 12 July and, after disembarking her last complement of Magic Carpet passengers, entered the Hunters Point Naval Shipyard for three weeks of voyage repairs.
 On 8 August, she moved to San Pedro to take on board her allowance of landing craft.
 Between 9 and 10 August, the attack transport made the voyage from San Pedro to San Diego where she reported for duty with Transport Squadron (TransRon) 1.
 She spent the next 49 days engaged in refresher and amphibious training.
 Between 28 September and 2 October, Bronx participated in a joint Army-Navy amphibious exercise.
 She arrived back in San Diego on 11 October and, for the next two months, operated between San Diego and Fort Lewis, Wash., conducting more joint amphibious exercises.
 On 14 December, the attack transport returned to San Diego and began a holiday leave and upkeep period.

 On 5 January 1947, she got underway for the Naval Supply Depot, Oakland, where she took on cargo between the 6th and the 9th.
 She departed Oakland on the latter day, stopped at San Francisco to embark passengers, and then shaped a course for Hawaii.
 Bronx arrived in Pearl Harbor on 15 January and, after nine days of cargo operations, continued on her way to the Far East.
 She stopped at Okinawa from 5 to 8 February and then sailed on to Shanghai, China.
 The ship reached her destination on 10 February and unloaded cargo until the 16th.
 On that day, she headed for Tsingtao, arriving there on the 17th.
 After unloading cargo, Bronx remained idle at Tsingtao for more than a month.
 She finally got underway on 21 March, bound for Chinwangtao.
-The attack transport tied up at the Chinwangtao breakwater on 23 March and began embarking elements of the 1st Marine Division.
-On 26 March, Bronx let go her moorings and stood out to sea on her way to the Mariana Islands.
+The attack transport tied up at the Chinwangtao breakwater on 23 March and began embarking elements of the First Marine Division.
+On 26 March, she let go her moorings and stood out to sea on her way to the Mariana Islands.

-Bronx stopped at Guam from 20 to 22 May to exchange some passengers and cargo for homeward-bound servicemen and cargo.
+Bronx stopped at Guam from 20 to 22 May 1947 to exchange some passengers and cargo for homeward-bound servicemen and cargo.
 On 22 May, the attack transport stood out of Apra Harbor on her way back to the west coast.
 After unloading ammunition at Port Chicago, Calif., she returned to San Diego on 7 June.
 On 25 June, Bronx departed San Diego on her way to San Pedro arriving that same afternoon.
 On 30 June, the attack transport began a three-month overhaul at the Long Beach Naval Shipyard.
 At the conclusion of that repair period, the ship began normal operations along the California coast.
 That employment occupied her through the remainder of 1947.